Mask Focal Loss: A unifying framework for dense crowd counting with canonical object detection networks: Discussions

 According to Table \ref{table8}, the performance of the anchor-based models is worse than that of the other three anchor-free models.
-We think that the manually-set anchor with fixed size can not adapt to large scale-variance in dense target detection.
-Therefore, the anchor-free model based on the location of the object center is more suitable for object detection in highly-dense and complex scenes.
+Our analysis posits that the efficacy of manually-set anchors featuring fixed dimensions diminishes in the face of extensive scale variations inherent in the task of detecting densely distributed targets.
+Consequently, we advocate that anchor-free models relying on object center localization exhibit heightened appropriateness for the domain of object detection within scenarios characterized by high-density and intricate spatial configurations.